Laquon Treadwell Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- Treadwell's 13 receiving yards in his one matchup against the Patriots are 28.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Patriots, Treadwell's 13 receiving yards total is 28.5 less than his over/under for Sunday's game (41.5).

-- Treadwell did not have a touchdown catch in that contest against the Patriots.

-- The 209.0 passing yards the Patriots give up per game makes them the NFL's third-ranked pass defense this season.
+- The Patriots have given up 19 touchdowns through the air (1.3 per game).
+They are fourth in the NFL in that category.

 Recent Performances

-- In last week's game against the Jets, Treadwell was targeted five times and racked up four catches for 54 yards.
+- In last week's outing against the Jets, Treadwell was targeted five times, picking up 54 yards on four receptions.

-- Over his last three games, Treadwell has caught 14 passes on 20 targets for 179 yards, averaging 59.7 yards per game.
+- Treadwell has tacked on 14 grabs for 179 yards in his last three games.
+He was targeted 20 times and averaged 59.7 receiving yards per game.

 Treadwell's Jacksonville Teammates